-It’s Not What You Want to Say That Counts; It’s What They Need to Hear
+It’s Not What You Want to Say That Counts; It’s What They Need to Hear.

 You’ve got a client meeting on Monday.
 You’re staring at a blank computer screen and your first thought is, naturally, “What do I want to say?”
 Unfortunately that is never the most effective way to communicate.
-The sequence and manner in which you describe the benefits of who you are and what you do must take into account the mental attitude of your target audience, subject familiarity and level of interest.